lusterane/AutoClickerV2/README.md

-# AutoClickerV2
+# HearthBot
-Developed January 2018
+A Personal Project Developed January 2018
 ## What is it?
-A script that automatically plays out a match by using Hero power on opponent.
+HearthBot is a script that automatically plays out a match by using Hero power on opponent.
 This is to automatically finish daily quests without the hassle of playing

 ## Noteworthy Features
 *Supports windows GUI for ease of navigability